codekansas/codekansas.github.io/about.md

 ---

 - Biography
-  - I'm a software engineer working on robotics, currently based out of NYC
+  - I'm a software engineer working on... things, currently based out of NYC
   - [Resume]({{ 'resume' | relative_url }})
   - I have some more interactive posts [here](https://lightning.bolte.cc/#/)
 - Productivity